YingkaiHao/LeetCode/DataStructure/list.md

 ## 2. Reverse linked list

-Given the head of a singly linked list, reverse the list and return the reversed list.
+Given the head of a singly linked list, reverse the list and return the reversed list. (problem number 206)

 Example: